dreamanlan/MetaDSL/README.md

 };
 ```

-## Example 2: Used for plot scripts.
-A dialogue 5 is displayed at the beginning of the plot.
+## Example 2: Used for story scripts.
+A dialogue 5 is displayed at the beginning of the story.
 After the dialogue is completed, a bunch of NPCs are created.
 The number of remaining NPCs is updated every time an NPC is killed.
 When all are killed, the completed dialogue 6 is displayed.
-After the dialogue is completed, the plot script ends.
-(In addition, it is necessary to logically implement the interpretation and execution of the plot script based on the parser [which can be in the form of a command queue])
+After the dialogue is completed, the story script ends.
+(In addition, it is necessary to logically implement the interpretation and execution of the story script based on the parser [which can be in the form of a command queue])

 ```
 story(main)